Washington Mutual Bank and Why It Failed

 The second reason for WaMu's failure was that it expanded its branches too quickly.
 As a result, it was in poor locations in too many markets.
 As a result, it made too many subprime mortgages to unqualified buyers.

-In Q4 2007, it wrote-down $1.6 billion in defaulted mortgages.
+In the fourth quarter of 2007, it wrote down $1.6 billion in defaulted mortgages.
 Bank regulation forced it to set aside cash to provide for future losses.
 As a result, WaMu reported a $2 billion net loss for the quarter.
 Its net loss for the year was $67 billion.
 It dwarfed its 2006 profit of $3.6 billion.
-(Source: WaMu 2007 Annual Report)

 Fourth was the September 15, 2008, Lehman Brothers bankruptcy.
 WaMu depositors panicked upon hearing this.
 They withdrew $16.7 billion out of their savings and checking accounts over the next 10 days.
 It was 9 percent of WaMu's deposits.
 The Federal Deposit Insurance Corporation said the bank had insufficient funds to conduct day-to-day business.
 The government started looking for buyers.
-For more, see Timeline of the 2008 Financial Crisis.
+WaMu’s bankruptcy can be better analyzed in the context of the 2008 financial crisis timeline.

 Fifth was WaMu's moderate size.
 It wasn't big enough to be too big to fail.
 As a result, the U.S. Treasury or the Federal Reserve wouldn't bail it out like they did Bear Stearns or American International Group.

 Others lost everything.
-For example, Texas Pacific Group lost its entire $1.35 billion investment.
+For example, TPG Capital lost its entire $1.35 billion investment.
 The WaMu holding company sued JPMorgan Chase for access to $4 billion in deposits.
 Deutsche Bank sued WaMu for $10 billion in claims for defunct mortgage securities.
 It said that WaMu knew they were fraudulent and should buy them back.
 It was unclear whether the FDIC or JPMorgan Chase was liable for many of these claims.
-TPG lost its $1.35 billion of its investment.